llm-bible/llm-bible.github.io/_publications/yu2021interplay.markdown

 ---
 layout: publication
-title: On the Interplay Between Fine-tuning and Composition in Transformers
+title: On The Interplay Between Fine-tuning And Composition In Transformers
 authors: Yu Lang, Ettinger Allyson
 conference: "Arxiv"
 year: 2021